 If you don’t mind strangers around the place, you can even start renting.
 Maybe there’s an extra room you want to fill up.
 Open up an ad on Craigslist or Facebook and that empty room can net you $1,000 a month.

 Of course, you’ll have to vet newcomers thoroughly.
-But if you want money and you have a room or house you’re not using, this could be a great way to make bank.
+But if you want money and have a room or house you’re not using, this could be a great way to make bank.
 You could even rent to different people for a week or a weekend.

 13. Write resumes for folks in search of a job

-Basically, you want to write from potential employers’ perspectives.
+You want to write from potential employers’ perspectives.
 Ask yourself, “What are the most useful skills this person has?
 How can their prior experience translate to good experiences in the future?”

 14. Transcribe customer service calls